Blog

 • Is any portion of the deposit for the final month’s rent?

-Information your CPA/ tax preparer needs:
+Information your CPA or tax preparer may need:

-• detail of the type of improvement
+• Detail of the type of improvement

-• the date the improvements were placed in service
+• The date the improvements were placed in service

 All is not lost, however, if this level of detail is not available.
-If the improvements are significant, a cost segregation study can be performed to determine shorter lived assets and accelerated depreciation deductions.
+If the improvements are significant, a cost segregation study can be performed to determine shorter-lived assets and accelerated depreciation deductions.